jankvapil/kursminator/README.md

 - VS: click on run project & open browser on https://localhost:44307/GraphQL/

 ### Web
-- when API runs install all dependencies by `npm i` and run the project `npm run start`
+- when API runs install all dependencies by `npm i` and run the project `npm run dev`

 ## DB Structure
 ### Course